26 Things You Should Avoid Wearing On A Plane

 Advertisement

 Even though you know you look absolutely amazing in certain pieces of clothing, anything that makes you feel itchy anywhere on your body should be avoided.
 Dealing with itches during a flight is incredibly bothersome because you feel like you're basically trapped in the outfit you're wearing until you land.
-Sometimes, you'll be unable to reach and scratch certain parts of your body based on how close the seating arrangements are.
+Sometimes, you'll be unable to reach and scratch certain parts of your body based on how close the seats are.

 Metallic fabrics